jingwen-z/jingwen-z.github.io/_posts/2017-03-04-r-in-action-review-1-data-structures.md

 title: R IN ACTION Review 1 - Data structures
 ---

 During these days, I read the book "R IN ACTION" on my way to work and home.
-Reviewing very basic knowledge, feeling familiar and interesting since I got some new knowledge once again.
-Considering it could be useful and interesting in the career in data science, I prefer to share them as weekly blogs.
+In order to strengthen my data analysis ability and facilitate our work, I decided to start from the begining.
+Reviewing the basic knowledge, I felt familiar and found its interests.
+Considering it could be useful in data science, I'd like to share them as weekly blogs.
 Today, let's see something about data structures.

 A dataset is usually a rectangular array of data with rows representing observations and columns representing variables.
-R has a wide variety of objects for holding data, including vectors, matrices, arrays, data frames, etc. Let's look at each structure in turn, starting with vectors.
+R has a wide variety of objects for holding data, including vectors, matrices, arrays, data frames, factors and lists.
+Let's look at each structure in turn, starting with vectors.

 ## Vectors
 _Vectors_ are one-dimensional arrays that can hold numeric data, character data,